xshinsou12345/flexible-jekyll/about.md

 <br>

 If you want to know how I got into design and my background in detail, take a look at this video!
-(It's around 5 minutes long)
+(It's around 5 minutes long): <a href="https://vimeo.com/475643912">Here!</a>

-<iframe src="https://player.vimeo.com/video/475643912" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 <br>